-In this lesson we’ll take a look at this very expression, also known as collocation, and will even talk about what kind of different questions are there in Italian and what words you are likely to hear as a reply.
+In this lesson, we’ll take a look at this very expression, also known as collocation, and even talk the different kinds of questions in Italian.

 To ask a question in Italian

-First things first, let’s translate to ask question in Italian.
+First of all, let’s translate to ask a question in Italian.